olliw42/mLRS/docs/SEEEDSTUDIO_WIO_E5.md

 - out: none
 - debug: none
 - led green: none
-- led red: on-board (solder jumper on bottom needs to be closed)
+- led red: on-board (solder jumper on the bottom of the board needs to be closed)
-- button: solder button to BOOT solder pad on the bottom and GND
+- button: BOOT solder pad (solder a button between the BOOT pad and GND)

+Note: There is no convenient way to connect a green LED, and you thus won't get the information conveyed by it (like connection).
+It is possible to work around this but it would require some more sophisticated solder work.